rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/UpdateNasSystemReply.md

 - id: System.String
   - Required.
 Supported in v7.0+
   ID assigned to the NAS System.
+- connectionStatus: HostRbsConnectionStatus
+  - Connection status of the NAS system.
 - vendorType: NasVendorType
   - Vendor type of the updated NAS system.